elotroalex/chiens/_texts/translation.md

 - {:.sp} Toussaint.

 - Is it for me to choose?
-Attack, I will defend myself.
+Attack; I will defend myself.

 - {:.sp} Parliamentarian.